 How To Make Mashed Potatoes

 I have four words for you.
 Loaded Mashed Potato Cakes.
-EVERY time I have mashed potatoes for dinner, I make sure to make extra for these perfect cakes every time.

 - Loaded Mashed Potato Egg Rolls